Pipe & Friends: What integrates with Pipe?

 Oracle Netsuite: Integrated cloud business software suite that includes business accounting, ERP, CRM, and e-commerce software.

 Sage: Cloud financial management and accounting software for small businesses.

 Zoho Books: Online accounting software for managing business finances.

 What works with Pipe?
 Your business.

-For companies with product-market fit and predictable recurring revenue of $50k in ARR or more, Pipe can enable you to connect with non-dilutive capital to finance growth.
+For companies with product-market fit and predictable annual revenue of $100k or more, Pipe can enable you to connect with non-dilutive capital to finance growth.
 Connecting to your current systems and platforms helps us quickly determine the financial health of your business so you can get access to the capital you need to continue growing and running your business on your terms.

 These integrations are just the beginning.
 Working with a different tool?
 Fill out this form to request integrations with other tools that may not yet be listed above.
 If you use another software but want to get started right away, Pipe also offers manual upload options via .csv files.

-For more information on how to use your recurring revenue to access non-dilutive up-front capital through Pipe, visit our Integrations page, or learn more about how Pipe works for SaaS, D2C, service businesses, media & entertainment, mergers & acquisitions, insurance, and more.
+For more information on how to use your recurring revenue to access non-dilutive up-front capital through Pipe, visit our Integrations page, or learn more about how Pipe works for SaaS, D2C, service businesses, and more.

 Share this article